Alluxio/alluxio-py/tests/README.md

 	--host=<Alluxio proxy server's hostname> \
 	--port=<Alluxio proxy server's web port> \
 	--src=/alluxio-py-test \
-	--dst=/tmp/alluxio-py-test
+	--expected=data/5mb.txt
 	--node=2
 ```

 # Verification

-For ease of verifying the correctness of the writes and reads, all files
+For ease of verifying the correctness of the writes, all files
 have the same content as a file in the local filesystem.
 By default, the file
 is data/5mb.txt which can be downloaded by `get_data.sh`.

-The reads and writes can be verified by `verify_read.py` and `verify_write.py`
+The writes can be verified by `verify_write.py`.
-respectively.

 Example: